svrooij/AuthenticationDemo/README.md

 ## During development

-During development, if you follewed the tour, you have three options.
+During development, if you followed the tour, you have three options.

 1. Automatically get a token using the built-in Token client in the swagger api.
 2. Use my [Azure KeyVault Proxy](https://svrooij.io/2022/03/03/keyvault-proxy/) to get a token with your developer credentials, while the certificate is stored in the Key Vault without a way to extract it.